qdrant/landing_page/qdrant-landing/content/documentation/guides/capacity-planning.md

 The amount of available RAM greatly impacts search performance.
 As a general rule, if you store half as many vectors in RAM, search latency will roughly double.

 Disk speed is also crucial.
-[Contact us](/documentation/support/) if you have specific requirements for high-volume searches.
+[Contact us](/documentation/support/) if you have specific requirements for high-volume searches in our Cloud.

 ### Subgroup-oriented configuration